neondatabase/website/content/docs/guides/branching-pitr.md

 ## Examples

 - [Using Neon branching for instant point-in-time restore](https://neon.tech/blog/point-in-time-recovery).
 The blog post describes point-in-time restore and provides a script for creating a recovery branch, reassigning a compute endpoint, and setting the new branch as the primary.
 - [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
-This blog post (and video) describe a data recovery example that uses Neon's branching feature, the Neon API, and a bisect script to recover lost data.
+This blog post (with video) describes a data recovery example that uses Neon's branching feature, the Neon API, and a bisect script to recover lost data.

 Check out the GitHub repositories for the examples: